Table of Contents

 - Most premature neonates who develop apnea of prematurity have a mixed form of central and obstructive elements.

 When this same presentation happens in a full-term infant, the term apnea of infancy is used.
 The pathophysiology of apnea of infancy is believed to be like apnea of prematurity but the condition is not fully studied or explored.

 Epidemiology of Apnea of Prematurity

 Apnea of prematurity is the most common problem that a premature newborn might face.
 Up to 70 % of premature babies have some degree of apnea.
-The most important risk factor for apnea of prematurity is birth weight.
+The most important risk factor for apnea of prematurity is the birth weight.
 Approximately 25 % of neonates weighing between 1,000 and 2,500 grams at birth develop apnea while up to 84 % of neonates who weigh less than 1,000 grams develop apnea of prematurity.

-Half of the cases of apnea of prematurity are mixed apnea, 40 % are central apnea and 10 % are contributed to obstructive apnea.
+Half of the cases of apnea of prematurity are mixed apnea, 40 % are central apnea and 10 % are attributed to obstructive apnea.
 Apnea of prematurity is a diagnosis of exclusion because many conditions during the neonatal period can lead to cessation of respiration.